hotwired/stimulus/handbook/01_introduction.md

 Stimulus is a new take on an old idea.

-Contemporary JavaScript frameworks are built around the notion that HTML is _dirty_. … In the world envisioned by React, and frameworks like it, the DOM is a write-only implementation detail.
+Contemporary JavaScript frameworks are built around the notion that the DOM is a write-only implementation detail.
+Traditional HTML rendering is replaced by client-side templating systems that funnel through JavaScript-heavy "virtual" DOMs.
+You conform to the opinions of a framework instead of working with the web like it was designed.

-By contrast, Stimulus embraces the DOM instead of abstracting it away. … The representational state of a well-crafted Stimulus application lives entirely in the DOM.

-Stimulus doesn't concern itself with the details of client-side rendering.
-Your code works the same way regardless of whether you're performing full page loads, navigating with Turbolinks, fetching partial fragments with Ajax, or using your favorite client-side templating library.
+By contrast, Stimulus embraces the DOM instead of abstracting it away.
+Stimulus doesn't concern itself with the details of rendering.
+You can write old fashioned server-rendered HTML or use your favorite client-side templating library.
+Stimulus code works the same way regardless of whether you're performing full page loads, navigating with Turbolinks, fetching partial fragments with Ajax, or creating DOM elements directly.

 ## Connecting HTML to JavaScript